The Pact (novel): Differences Film Adaptation and Novel

 In the film, Chris Harte attends Emily Gold's funeral.
 However, in the novel Chris is undergoing a mental evaluation, after he was found at the carousel and neither the hospital nor his mother think it would be a good idea for him to attend the funeral.

 In the movie Melanie Gold and Gus Harte interact considerably more and are more central characters, while in the novel Melanie distances herself from Gus.

 In the film Chris is able to afford bond and is let out of jail on his own recognizance after being charged with first-degree murder.
 However, in the novel, Chris is specifically held in jail without the possibility of bond because of the severity of the case.
 Chris experiences a lot of personal growth during his time in jail while awaiting his trial.

-In the film Chris' father, James, testifies on his son's behalf in court, but in the novel James refuses to testify, as he tries to distance himself from the entire situation.
+In the film Chris's father, James, testifies on his son's behalf in court, but in the novel James refuses to testify, as he tries to distance himself from the entire situation.